Easy Green Chili Chutney | Andhra Style Pachi Mirchi Pachadi

 Skip the cuts: An entire intact chili while roasting is essential to avoid excess water that can affect the texture.

 Texture matters: Coarse or fine?
 Decide on your desired texture.
-Traditionally, pachadi is a bit coarse.
+Traditionally, Green Chili Chutney Recipe is a bit coarse.
 You can either mash in a mortar and pestle or pulse in a blender/food processor for a coarser or finer grind.

 Tangy twist: Use good quality tamarind.
 Soak it in just enough water to soften it, and then extract the pulp to get a balanced amount of tanginess.